Back

 Abacus Therapies - Autism Myths Featured Image

-In this article, we’ll explore and debunk some of the most common autism myths, look into the reasons why some people believe them, and explain the facts about the condition.
+In this article, we’ll explore and debunk some of the most common autism myths, explain why these misconceptions persist, and provide accurate information about the condition.

 1. Autism is a modern illness.